EthanCornell/Concurrent-webserver/README.md

+# Concurrent Webserver

 # Overview

-In this assignment, you will be developing a concurrent web server.
+In this project, you will be developing a concurrent web server.
 To simplify this project, we are providing you with the code for a non-concurrent (but working) web server.
 This basic web server operates with only a single thread; it will be your job to make the web server multi-threaded so that it